Barbu Lăzăreanu: Communist period

 On September 18, 1947, Lăzăreanu Sr joined Galaction, Victor Eftimiu, Mihail Macavei and others on the leadership board of the Bucharest Atheneum.
 In 1948, the new communist regime honored him by assigning his name to street in Dudești.
 That year, the revamped the Romanian Academy elected him a titular member.
 His contributions to its bulletin included a 1949 piece which explored Eminescu's mental alienation and death—according to Lăzăreanu, both had been caused by Eminescu's inability to thrive under the "bourgeois-landowning regime", and by the failure of the old, "reactionary", Academy to offer him any material protection.
 Though a card-carrying communist, the elder Lăzăreanu also took a seat on the CDE's executive council, which also included his party colleagues M. H. Maxy, Maximilian Popper, Arthur Kreindler, and Bercu Feldman.
 During a reshuffle ordered by the communists on April 18, 1948, he took over as CDE Chairman.
 Shortly after the Arab–Israeli War, he gave public endorsement to the CDE-and-communist platform of anti-Zionism and anti-cosmopolitanism.
 He was reconfirmed a member of the CDE Central Committee in late March 1949.
+In the local elections of October 1950, Lăzăreanu and Geo Bogza were the two candidates for the People's Councils of Bucharest proposed by the Institute for Cultural Relations with the Outside World.

-Foreign policy was also shaped by Alexandru, who was reportedly a close collaborator of Foreign Minister Ana Pauker; a staff member of the Romanian Embassy in Washington, D. C. in 1947, he reported on the activities of anticommunist exiles such as Viorel Tilea and Brutus Coste, and tried to coax Peter Neagoe into writing a series of pro-communist novels.
+Foreign policy was also shaped by Alexandru, a close collaborator of Pauker—who had herself been appointed as Foreign Minister.
+A staff member of the Romanian Embassy in Washington, D. C. in 1947, he reported on the activities of anticommunist exiles such as Viorel Tilea and Brutus Coste, and tried to coax Peter Neagoe into writing a series of pro-communist novels.
 Also a likely agent of the Securitate, he was involved in sponsoring an alleged spy ring, which included Detroit journalist Harry Făinaru.
 In December 1948, the US State Department demanded that Ambassador Grigore Preoteasa and Lăzăreanu Jr be recalled to Bucharest; the latter had returned to Romania in 1949.
 Made Ambassador to France in May 1951, he mediated between the Romanian authorities and hostile exiles, including musicians George Enescu, Nicolae Caravia, and Stan Golestan.